Is Time Management Dead? No, but external control!

 - Just no perfectionism: Of course, specialization also requires that you openly admit to excluding certain areas.
 This is difficult in a perfectionism work culture.
 For example, not every social media manager is proficient in handling critical comments.
 That is human and understandable, and one can be open to it.

 - Strong together: A good alternative to fighting each other is to cooperate.
 According to the motto “Together we are strong”, different skills can complement each other.
 Unfortunately, it is used far too seldom because at the end of the day everyone prefers to roast their own chicken and squints for the best place by the campfire.

-- Be an innovative trendsetter: Younger people in particular have increasingly turned their backs on Facebook in recent years and are looking for new forms of expression.
+- Be an innovative trendsetter: Younger people in particular have faced Facebook increasingly turned their backs and looked for new forms of expression.
 If you want to set trends instead of just chasing after conventions, you have to do things differently.
 It is normal to be criticized.

 - One cannot afford to work according to regulations: The said Article Katharina Antonia Heder has also been criticized because there is a difference between the personal preferences of a social media manager and his professional duties.
 I see it differently: doing the job according to regulations, only doing tasks because they supposedly belong to them, usually does not lead to success.
 In today's world of work, we simply can no longer afford to invest time in something that we are not wholeheartedly involved in.

 - Use personal preferences: On the contrary, everyone should specifically use their personal preferences.
 Those who do what interests them most are usually particularly good at it.
 So if you want to be professionally successful, you should invest your time in developing your own strengths.